-^{} A public project is a planned renovation or demolition of two, or more, residential buildings at the same time by a government entity.
+A public project is a planned renovation or demolition of two, or more, residential buildings at the same time by a government entity.
 For example, two or more specific residential structures on the same request for bids and those renovations and demolitions funded by a FEMA PW would constitute a public project.

-LESHAP Guidance dated 5/22/17Comprehensive Plan for Disaster Clean-up and Debris ManagementLESHAP Guidance on Residential Renovations & DemolitionsPage 28
+LESHAP Guidance dated 5/22/17LDEQ's Debris Management Plan - REVISED May 17, 2021LESHAP Guidance on Residential Renovations & DemolitionsPage 29